 “Maximino and I don’t know shit about welding,” said Roland.
 “Where do you suppose you can find the skilled men?”

-“How’re you going to do that?”
+“How do you do that?”

 A hot wind came up in the afternoon.
 It felt like a giant furnace door opening and closing as the gusts picked up steam.
 At first, the crew kept working.
-Melvin laid rocks on the corners of the blueprints to keep them from blowing away.
+Javernick laid rocks on the corners of the blueprints to keep them from blowing away.
 Before long, it went over a hundred degrees and the wind was clearing fifty mph.
-The gusts picked up the gritty desert dirt and blew it in their faces, at one point almost blinding Melvin as he continued peering through the transit level’s eyepiece.
+The gusts picked up the gritty desert dirt and blew it in their faces, at one point temporarily blinding Melvin as he continued peering through the transit level’s eyepiece.

 Finally, Javernick said, “To hell with this, let’s go back over to the bar.”
-An administrative decision that made Roland and Maximino look to each other and grin.

 Downstairs in the speakeasy, Lonnie turned the swamper to high as the men settled into their seats.
 He set cold glasses of draft beer on the bar in front of each, except for Javernick, he ordered a bourbon on the rocks.

-Carrying the cardboard food box carefully, Maximino ran back over to the hotel, making sure not to trip over Miss Adair’s bloodhound Willie, fast asleep on the front porch of the Palomino, seemingly oblivious to the windstorm blowing at typhoon force in the unsheltered desert expanses nearby.
+Carrying the cardboard food box carefully, Maximino ran back over to the hotel, making sure not to trip over Miss Adair’s bloodhound Willie, fast asleep on the front porch of the Palomino, seemingly oblivious to the windstorm blowing at close to typhoon force in the unsheltered desert expanses nearby.
 (The dog was snoring loudly, gently flexing his legs, chasing and biting whorehouse pikers in his vivid dreams, an expression of canine contentment on his face.)

-Miss Adair appeared at the bottom of the stairway.
+Eunice appeared at the bottom of the stairway.
 “Jesus Christ that wind is blowing out there, fellas.”

 “Braised Mountain Goat?”
 She turned her nose up at the eggroll Maximino tried to hand her, waving him off.
 “More like grilled pack rat.”